Abirami-Nandakumar/Superstore-Sales-Analysis/README.md

 * West region generated the highest sales.
 * Technology was the most profitable category.
 * Sales showed overall growth from 2011 to 2014.
-* Phones and Chairs were among the top-performing products.

 ## Dashboard Preview